-TEN COM_as tenants in common
+IEN COM_as tenants in common

 TEN ENT_as tenants by the entiretie es

 JT TEN_as joint tenants with right of f survivorship and not as tenants in common

 UNIF GIFT MIN ACT Custodian

-(Cust) (Minor ()
+(Cust) (Minor )

 under Uniform Gifts to Minors Act

 (State)

-TATIONS MAY ALSO BE USED T IN THE LIST ABOVE
+TATIONS MAY ALSO BE USED TIN THE LIST ABOVE

 ASS SIGNMENT

-For value received the undersigned h nereby sells, assigns and transfers unto
+For value received the undersigned hereby sells, assigns and transfers unto

-(Name, Address and Tax Identificati on or Social Security Number of Assignee)
+(Name, Address and Tax Identification on or Social Security Number of Assignee)

-the within-registered Certificate and hereby irrevocably constitute(s) and appoints(s) ey, to transfer the same on the registration books of
+the within-registered Certificate and hereby

-the Trustee with full power of substitution in the premises.
+the Trustee with full power of substitution in ey, to transfer the same on the registration books of the premises.

 Dated:

 Signature Guaranteed:

-Note: The signatures(s) on this Assignment must correspond with the name(s) as written on the face of the within Certificate in every particular without altercation or enlargemen or any change whatsoever. eligible guarantor.
+Note: The signatures(s) on this Assignment must correspond with the name(s) as written on the face of the within Certificate in every particular without altercation or enlargement or any change whatsoever.